A Hurewicz-type Theorem for the Dynamic Asymptotic Dimension with Applications to Coarse Geometry and Dynamics: Product Theorem

 \section{Product Theorem}

-\normalfont Now we examine permanence properties of $\dad$.
+\normalfont Now we begin our study of permanence properties of $\dad$ which will lead to our main result.
 Most basically, one would expect DAD to be subadditive over products of groups acting on products of spaces, and the proof of this fact will exhibit some of the same ideas used in the next, more technical, section.
+A product theorem for the dynamic asymptotic dimension of groupoids was recently established by B\"{o}nicke in \cite{bonicke2023dynamic}, but we will go on to prove the more general Hurewicz mapping theorem for the transformation group case.
+It is worth remarking that the product theorem for groupoids does not really require any additional ideas from the case for group actions.

 We rely heavily on the ideas of \cite{Brodskiy2006AHT} for both this section and the next and have noted when one of our lemmas is inspired by one of theirs.
 Indeed, if one relaxes the definition of $\dad$ to allow Borel sets, or even sets obtained from finite operations with open sets, the work of \cite{Brodskiy2006AHT} can be transported to the dynamical setting with very little extra work.
-Our solution to the extra technicality created by the topology of $X$ comes from a lemma established in this section which we refer to as simply `the trick'.
+Our solution to the extra technicality created by the topology of $X$ comes from a lemma provided in this section which we refer to as `the trick'.
 This lemma capitalizes on some rigidity to provide a way of switching between covers using open or closed sets while preserving the properties related to $\dad$.
+Part (2) was previously established in \cite[Lemma 2.8(i)]{toprigiditydad}, and the essential content of part (1) also appeared in the surrounding discussion in that paper.